 Rudolf of Habsburg, symbol of an era

 The intelligent, liberal-minded and sensitive Crown Prince Rudolf (1858 - 1889) was regarded as the Favourite of the nations of the Habsburg Empire.
 In many respects, his life can be read as exemplary for the period between 1848 and the outbreak of the First World War.
-The struggle between new political ideas and the traditional, the enthusiasm for science, art and culture as well as customs and morals, which also characterised society and everyday life in Innsbruck, are reflected in the figure of Emperor Franz Josef I's son.
+The struggle between new political ideas and the traditional, the enthusiasm for science, art and culture as well as customs and morals, which also characterised society and everyday life in Innsbruck, are reflected in the figure of Emperor Franz Joseph I's son.
 The vast majority of Innsbruckers did not have the material means or the status of Habsburgs, but the fashions and trends under which they lived were the same.

-Rudolf was considered to be very well-read and educated.
-He was interested in a wide range of subjects, in keeping with the spirit of the educated middle classes.
+Innsbruck's upper middle class emulated this ideal, just as Rudolf always saw himself as part of this upper middle class.
+He was considered well-read and educated and was interested in a wide range of subjects in keeping with the spirit of the times.
 In addition to Greek and Latin, he also spoke French, Hungarian, Czech and Croatian.
 As a private citizen, he devoted himself to writing press articles, science and travelling through the countries of the monarchy.
 He organised the publication of of the Kronprinzenwerka natural science encyclopaedia.
 Volume 13 was published in 1893 and dealt with the crown land of Tyrol.

 Despite, or perhaps because of his aristocratic background, Rudolf's private life was turbulent, but not atypical of the time, in which parents and teachers were less approachable educators and more distant figures of respect.
 Children were brought up strictly.
 Neither teachers nor parents shied away from corporal punishment, even if there were limits, laws and rules for the use of domestic violence.
 Militarism and a focus on future gainful employment prevented the kind of childhood and youth we know today.
+Young men from the upper classes lived out their soldierly daydreams as armed and uniformed members of student fraternities.
 Rudolf's early years, when he had to undergo a military education under General Gondrecourt at the request of Emperor Franz Josef, were also less than luxurious.
 It was only after his mother Elisabeth intervened that harassment such as water cures, drill in the rain and snow and being woken up with pistol shots were removed from the six-year-old crown prince's daily programme.

-The discussion surrounding the burial of the heir to the throne and his mistress revealed the Christian morals and double standards of the Habsburg Empire.
+The discussion surrounding the burial of the heir to the throne and his mistress revealed the Christian two-faced double standards of society in the Habsburg Empire.
+The economic liberalism of the elites contrasted with the conservative and strictly Catholic social model.
+Enlightenment and bourgeois freedoms clashed with piety and a new confessionalisation by the state churches.
+New church buildings went through the roof as the population grew, as shown by the Neue Höttinger Pfarrkirche and the Pfarrkirche St. Nikolaus in Innsbruck.
+The Tyrolean Glass Painting and Mosaic Institute could look forward to full order books.
+It is no coincidence that the title of emperor enjoyed its greatest popularity among European rulers between the French Revolution and the First World War.
 Suicide was considered a grave sin and actually prevented a Christian burial.
-Vetsera was buried inconspicuously in a small grave by the cemetery wall in Heiligenkreuz near Mayerling, while Rudolf was given a state funeral after imperial intervention with the Pope and was laid to rest in the Capuchin crypt, probably the most famous burial place of the Habsburgs in Vienna.
+Vetsera was buried inconspicuously at the cemetery in Heiligenkreuz near Mayerling in a small grave by the cemetery wall, while Rudolf received a state funeral after imperial intervention with the Pope and was laid to rest in the Capuchin crypt in Vienna.

 Sights to see...